Kamirus/purescript-selda/guide/SimpleE2E.md

 runApp ctx m = runExceptT $ runReaderT m ctx
 ```

-We define a hoist function that will transform a basic `MonadSelda` stack instance into a more general one that will be suitable for our `App` monad.
+We define a hoist function that transforms a basic `MonadSelda` stack instance into a more general one that will be suitable for our `App` monad.

 ```purescript
 hoistSeldaWith